 - Wow, do you have a martyr complex?

-What these questions are touching on are very common experiences of people working with others’ trauma, some of the time.
-One of the key things that started to allow me to build a prevention toolbox for myself to ward off the negative impacts was to have a way to understand them when they showed up.
+What these questions are touching on are very common experiences of people working with others’ trauma (some of the time).
+One of the key things that started to allow me to build a prevention toolbox for myself to ward off the negative impacts of trauma work was to have a way to understand them when they showed up.

-Shortly after I started working in the field of family violence I started feeling physically sick often.
+Shortly after I started working in the field of family violence, I started feeling physically sick.
 I was anxious about some of my clients, and then started having dreams that included the stories I was hearing during the day.
-A seasoned co-worker listened thoughtfully as I described this shift in my state that was feeling very confusing.
+A seasoned coworker listened thoughtfully as I described this very confusing shift in my state of well-being.
 She told me, “Yes, it happens to the best of us.
 There’s a name for that – you’re experiencing vicarious trauma.”

 What my colleague helped me understand was that I was passionate about the work, and the fact that I poured so much of myself into it was also what made me vulnerable to the vicarious impacts from it.
-This conversation started my passion for understanding Vicarious Trauma (VT).
+This conversation started my passion for understanding Vicarious Trauma.

-VT does not show up exactly the same for everyone.
-I’ve come to think of it as like the grey hairs you earn from doing this work.
-For some it shows up slowly, it shows up early, and it increases at a very slow rate over a long period of time.
+VT does not show up exactly the same for everyone, but I’ve come to think of it as the grey hairs you earn from doing this work.
+For some, it shows up early and slowly increases over a long period of time.
 For others, it happens more suddenly and quickly – bringing noticeable changes fast.
-The signs may be sporadic, here and there, when suddenly you look in the mirror and see something sticking out differently that you hadn’t noticed the day before.
-Or the signs may be a gentle fading away of something and slow emergence of something else.
+The signs may be sporadic, much like looking in the mirror and seeing something different that you hadn’t noticed the day before.
+Or the signs may be a gentle fading away of something and the slow emergence of something else.

-The point is, it’s a natural, inevitable process and outcome of living in this world of trauma work.
+The point is that it’s a natural, inevitable process and outcome of working with trauma.
 I resisted the idea of VT being inevitable at first (as I did with grey hair).
 However, over time I’ve come to hold a much more complex and deeper appreciation for the parallel process of being changed by the work that I do and the stories to which I am given the privilege to bear witness.

 Experiences of trauma are inherently experiences without choice.
 As we brush up against that experience and feel it in our own bones, we lose the edges of our own sense of choice, control over change, and confidence that we can make a difference.
 In order to connect in a way that can provide the catalyst for change, we have to let ourselves feel some of this.
 This affects all different parts of who we are.